 The preparation of these financial statements requires judgements, estimations, and assumptions that affect the application of policies and reported amounts of assets and liabilities, and income and expenses.
 The estimates and associated assumptions are based on historical experience and various other factors that are believed to be reasonable under the circumstances.
 Actual results may differ from these estimates.
 The assessment of work in progress value is the most significant area where such judgements, estimations, and assumptions are made.

-Forecast statement of comprehensive income for the year ending 30 June 2013
+Forecast statement of comprehensive income

 This statement reports the revenue and expenses relating to all outputs (goods and services) that we produce.
 A supporting statement showing the revenue and expenditure of each output class is on page 75.